 Most people that can, head East of Cairo

-Even though I travelled a lot across Africa, including to many of the continent’s massive cities, I must say that nothing was as unpleasant as Cairo due to the pollution, traffic, and overcrowding.
+Even though I traveled a lot across Africa, including to many of the continent’s massive cities, I must say that nothing was as unpleasant as Cairo due to the pollution, traffic, and overcrowding.

 Most people from Cairo would agree with me, and are moving to shiny new cities which encircle the capital.
 These cities have proper infrastructure such as wide roads, good urban planning, new housing, large malls, new hospitals, schools, universities, and most importantly residential compounds.